StephenDsouza90/food-ordering-system-flask/README.md

 There are several classes that inherit the Base class from SQLAlchemy in order to create tables.

 These classes are Food Category, Food Details, Customer Details, Customer Order Selection, Customer Order Status and Delivery Person.
-These classes also include a convert_to_dict method so that the tables can be serialization to a JSON format.
+These classes also include a convert_to_dict method so that the tables can serialize to a JSON format so that it can be used in REST APIs.

 The property name __tablename__ in these classes direct the name of the table in the DB and the remaining properties are the columns of the table.